-Money Follows the Person
+Community transitions of institutionalized persons

 Purpose (describe):

-The CMS Money Follows the Person (MFP) Rebalancing Demonstration provides federal grant funds to states to support state efforts to rebalance their long-term care systems over a seven-year period.
-The District, as part of its long-term care rebalancing efforts, has implemented initiatives designed to rebalance its long-term care system so that through the MFP Demonstration, it can transition individuals from nursing facility and other institutional settings, e.g. hospitals to community-based settings through its Elderly and persons with Physical Disabilities (EPD) Waiver Program.
+The District, as part of its long-term care rebalancing efforts, has implemented initiatives , including the CMS Money Follows the Person (MFP) Demonstration designed to transition individuals from nursing facility and other institutional settings, e.g. hospitals to community-based settings through its Elderly and persons with Physical Disabilities (EPD) Waiver Program.

-Although the EPD MFP transitions began later than anticipated in the District of Columbia due to a variety of challenges and delays including meeting federal planning and data reporting requirements, community-level barriers such as lack of affordable and accessible housing and rental vouchers, and local budgetary constraints that prevented the establishment of the infrastructure required to support the program, the District began utilization of the MFP program for the EPD Waiver target population in 2011, and today has transitioned a total of seventy-eight (78) District of Columbia residents into the community from nursing facilities .
-Based on performance in 2014 (25 transitions from nursing facilities to EPD Waiver Services), the District plans to continue with thirty () participants each waiver year until the end of the Demonstration in 2017 to ensure that District residents who are currently in nursing homes can have a choice of where they live and receive services while the District provides less costly uncompromised care for them in their communities.
+Although the EPD MFP transitions began later than anticipated in the District of Columbia due to a variety of challenges and delays including meeting federal planning and data reporting requirements, community-level barriers such as lack of affordable and accessible housing and rental vouchers, and local budgetary constraints that prevented the establishment of the infrastructure required to support the program, the District began utilization of the MFP program for the EPD Waiver target population in 2011, and today has transitioned a total of one hundred twenty three (123) District of Columbia residents into the community from nursing facilities .
+Based on performance in 2015 (35 transitions from nursing facilities to EPD Waiver Services through MFP, and 32 transitions from LTC facilities after a 90+ day stay without the District’s transition coordination assistance), the District plans to continue with 60 participants each waiver year to ensure that District residents who are currently in institutions including nursing homes can have a choice of where they live and receive services while the District provides less costly uncompromised care for them in their communities.

-Based on its January 2015 monthly status report and teleconference with CMS about its performance in 2014, the District will revise its benchmark for the MFP EPD Waiver demonstration for 2015 through 2017to 30 transitions per calendar year.
-The District has, therefore, used this benchmark to determine the number of reserved slots for MFP participants for each of the waiver years beginning 2015 with the renewed waiver.

-Reserved CY/WY

-CY/WY 2015: 30

-CY/WY 2016: 30

-CY/WY 2017: 30

-CY/WY 2018: 30

-CY/WY 2019: 30

 Describe how the amount of reserved capacity was determined:

-The reserved capacity for each waiver year is consistent with the proposed MFP EPD benchmark for the remainder of the Demonstration through its scheduled end in 2017.
-Reserved capacity in 2018 and 2019 ensures the sustainability of these nursing facility-to-community transition efforts through the EPD Waiver Program even if all MFP Demonstration Award funds have been exhausted by 2017.
+The reserved capacity for each waiver year is consistent with the actual number of transitions from facilities to the EPD Waiver program in the past year as described above.

-ROLE OF ADRC IN NURSING HOME TRANSITIONS FOR NON-WAIVER